 Sitterback to top

 - Aneurin Bevan (1897-1960), Editor of 'Tribune' and Labour politician; MP for Ebbw Vale and Minister of Health; husband of Jennie Lee.
-Sitter in 32 portraits.
+Sitter associated with 33 portraits.

 Artistsback to top